Sun-Pluto Aspects: The Depths to Which Their Dark Side Can Go

 7. The father died or abandoned the family leaving them devastated.

-8. The father could even be a great source of strength and be deeply admired.
+8. The father could be a great source of strength and be deeply admired.

 10. Sometimes Dad is cast as the villain in this life play and someone to blame for all their weaknesses and flaws.
-Blame sometimes fills in the gaps to make sense of life.
+Blame often fills in the gaps to make sense of life.